terriann/Simply-Pinterest-WordPress-Plugin/README.md

 - Additional assets will load asyncronously to avoid any performance concerns
 - The nopin="nopin" attribute will be explicitly respected.
 No questions asked
 - The plugin will work on the current stock Wordpress themes and Genesis Framework (standard, no child theme)
-- Instead of bloating the plugin  to support other themes we will use CSS and JS that a user is instructed to add to their theme
+- To avoid of bloating the plugin to support other themes/plugins we will use CSS and JS that a user is instructed to add to their theme as often as possible
 - Leave no footprint, when the plugin is deactivated it will remove all of it's options from the database

 This plugin will be free and open-source.
 Developers are welcome to contribute after the first release of the plugin.
 Any issues and bug reports should be filed in the [GitHub Issues](https://github.com/terriann/betterpinterestplugin/issues) for the project and documentation will eventually live in the [GitHub Wiki](https://github.com/terriann/betterpinterestplugin/wiki).